intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 In this document, "end users," means non-technical users whose activities IETF standards are designed to support, sometimes indirectly.
 Thus, the end user of a protocol to manage routers is not a router administrator; it is the people using the network that the router operates within.

 End users are not necessarily a homogenous group; they might have different views of how the Internet should work, and might occupy several roles, such as a seller, buyer, publisher, reader, service provider and consumer.
 An end user might be browsing the Web, monitoring remote equipment, playing a game, video conferencing with colleagues, sending messages to friends, or performing an operation in a remote surgery theatre.
+They might be "at the keyboard", or represented by software indirectly (e.g., as a daemon).

 Likewise, an individual end user might have many interests (e.g., privacy, security, flexibility, reachability) that are sometimes in tension.